bcgov/data-publication/pages/map_downstream_data_flow.md

 **_Need Assistance?_**

 When issues are identified or an on demand run is needed, please create a JSM ticket so that it lands in MAP’s queue and can be assessed for urgency and actioned in due course.
+Until we build out a few more options in the JIRA Service Manager to cover off Data Access Services inquiries, please use this section: https://dpdd.atlassian.net/servicedesk/customer/portal/1/group/6